naithru/713bioinformaticspracticum/README.md

 - conda create -n hal python=3.7  # Name MUST be "hal" for HALPER compatibility conda activate hal

-## For running the entire pipeline, use the below mentioned commands from our Snakefile (Example run)
+## For running the entire pipeline, use the below mentioned commands (Example run) and use the mentioned Snakefile

 [Snakefile](https://github.com/naithru/713bioinformaticspracticum/blob/main/Snakefile)